Flare Path: 1942–43 Broadway production

-Flare Path had a short run on Broadway at Henry Miller's Theatre from December 1942 to January 1943.
+Flare Path had a very short run on Broadway at Henry Miller's Theatre from 23 December 1942 to 2 January 1943.
 Alec Guinness played Teddy and Nancy Kelly played Patricia.
 The play was Guinness's Broadway debut, and he was granted leave from the Royal Navy in order to take the role.
 The director was Margaret Webster.

 Lighting effects were used to simulate the flare path in a scene where the planes take off from the airfield beyond the hotel.

 Flare Path was not as successful in America as it was in Britain.
 Marion Radcliff of The Billboard wrote that although she found Rattigan's depiction of the RAF in wartime to be authentic, "it is unfortunate that he had to pivot the main action of his play about a very uninspired triangle situation – a triangle whose individual angles seem at times very obtuse."